openstack/openstack-manuals/doc/config-reference/source/tables/heat-trustee.rst

    * - **[trustee]**
      -
    * - ``auth_plugin`` = ``None``
-     - (StrOpt) Name of the plugin to load
+     - (String) Name of the plugin to load
    * - ``auth_section`` = ``None``
-     - (StrOpt) Config Section from which to load plugin specific options
+     - (String) Config Section from which to load plugin specific options